 The proposed ordinance amendment seeks to create a new Article in Ch.
-18 "Businesses" to require obscene materials to be removed from storefronts where they can be seen by minors and placed in locations that are not visible from the public rights of way.
-It also makes it unlawful to sell such materials to minors.
+18 "Businesses" to require obscene, vulgar, and sexually oriented materials to be removed from storefronts where they can be seen by minors and placed in locations that are not visible from the public rights of way.
+It also makes it unlawful to sell such materials to minors, and requires signage warning patrons of the content therein.